Limit Order Books: Empirical Observations in LOBs

-The percentage of buy (respectively, sell) limit orders that arrived with a relative price $-s(t) < \Delta_x < 0$ on the Paris Bourse \cite{Biais:1995} was found to be higher at times when $\left|n(b(t),t)\right|$ (respectively, $n(a(t),t)$) was larger.
-This was conjectured to be evidence of market participants competing for priority, as the only way to gain higher priority than the active orders in the (already long) queue in this situation is to submit an order with a better price.
-Furthermore, on the NYSE \cite{Ellul:2003} the arrival rate of buy (respectively, sell) limit orders with a relative price of $-s(t) < \Delta_x < 0$ was found to increase as the total depth available on the bid (respectively, ask) side of the LOB increased, as was the rate of buy (respectively, sell) market orders.
-Similarly, on the Australian Stock exchange \cite{Hall:2006}, the percentage of buy (respectively, sell) orders that arrived with a relative price $\Delta_x > -s(t)$ was found to decrease as the total depth available on the bid (respectively, ask) side of the LOB increased.
-A more recent study of the Australian Stock Exchange also reported that the proportion of arriving orders with a relative price of $\Delta_x \leq -s(t)$ (i.e., market orders) was found to be higher when $\left|n(b(t),t)\right|$ and $n(a(t),t)$ were larger.
-By contrast, on the Paris Bourse $\left|n(b(t),t)\right|$ (respectively, $n(a(t),t)$) was found to have little impact on the rate of incoming sell (respectively, buy) orders with a relative price $\Delta_x \leq -s(t)$.
+On the Paris Bourse, \citet{Biais:1995} found that the percentage of buy (respectively, sell) limit orders that arrived with relative price $\delta^x$ satisfying $-s(t) < \delta^x < 0$ was higher at times when $\left|n^b(b(t),t)\right|$ (respectively, $n^a(a(t),t)$) was larger.
+They conjectured that this was evidence of traders competing for priority, as the only way to gain higher priority than the active orders in the (already long) queue in this situation is to submit an order with a better price.
+Furthermore, on the NYSE, \citet{Ellul:2003} reported the arrival rate of buy (respectively, sell) limit orders with a relative price $\delta^x$ satisfying $-s(t) < \delta^x < 0$ tended to increase as the total size of active buy (respectively, sell) orders increased.
+They also reported a similar result for the arrival of buy (respectively, sell) market orders.
+On the Australian Stock exchange, \citet{Hall:2006} calculated that the percentage of buy (respectively, sell) orders that were limit orders decreased as the total size of active buy (respectively, sell) orders increased, and \citet{Cao:2008} reported that the proportion of arriving orders that were market orders increased when $\left|n^b(b(t),t)\right|$ and $n^a(a(t),t)$ were larger.
+On the LSE, \citet{Maskawa:2007correlation} concluded that traders favoured placing their limit orders at relative prices similar to those where there was already a large number of active orders.

-By contrast, the distribution of relative prices has been found to be independent of the spread on the LSE \cite{Mike:2008} and the Shenzhen Stock Exchange \cite{Gu:2008empiricalregularities}.
-The distribution of relative prices was also found to be independend of volatility on the Shenzhen Stock Exchange.
+However, such conditional structure is not common to all markets.
+On the LSE, \citet{Mike:2008} reported that the distribution of relative prices was independent of $s(t)$.
+On the Shenzhen Stock Exchange, \citet{Gu:2008empiricalregularities} reported that the distribution of relative prices was independent of both $s(t)$ and volatility.
+On the Paris Bourse, \citet{Biais:1995} concluded that $\left|n^b(b(t),t)\right|$ (respectively, $n(a(t),t)$) had little impact on the rate of incoming sell (respectively, buy) market orders.

-On the LSE \cite{Maskawa:2007correlation}, market participants were found to favour placing their limit orders at relative prices similar to those where there was already a large proportion of active orders.